From Chapati to Culinary Empire: How Kiano Moju is Reinventing African Cuisine

 KM: Had you asked a week ago, my answer would have been different.
 Our primary business was kitchen rental and events.
 Production companies rent the space and run cooking shows out of it.
 With businesses shut down at the moment, our revenue is frozen.

 I’ve had to pivot our business model.
 It will still include rentals and events, whenever we’re allowed to do that again, but my days have been spent building a new website for Jikoni [Swahili for “kitchen”] to become a space to celebrate African culture through recipes and other food and lifestyle content.
-I want to build a community around topics I’m passionate about, primarily food from the African diaspora, to one day have an editorial vertical that caters to that audience.
-Being in a time when I can only create online content has fast-tracked my timeline by a year and a half to try to push out that vertical.
+I’m building a community focused on African diaspora cuisine, aiming to create an editorial vertical for this audience.
+Creating online content has accelerated my timeline by a year and a half.

-I’m trying to build a model that’s a collaboration between editorial and crowdsourced user-generated content, where people are able to share new recipes and stories.
+I’m creating a model that blends editorial content with crowdsourced recipes and stories from users.
 For this type of content, too many people have had their story told for them inaccurately.
 I really just want people to have an active hand in their storytelling.

 You know African people, we always want to put a voice to something.
 I can’t tell someone this is the definitive way to make jollof rice.
 They’d find me and kill me.
 But think of a space where many people can share their own version.
 We can support them with the skills we have as culinary content creators to develop a nice video to accompany it, so people can make it at home.
 I think it’s just in our culture to share.